akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/prepare_crud.md

 which is what we need here.

-One last *Log* component that logs the exchange body (The response to the PUT request) to the server log and you're ready to start your engines again.
+One last *Log* component that logs the exchange body (The response of the PUT request) to the server log and you're ready to start your engines again.

-### The result of our Work in this chapter
+### The result of our work in this chapter
 In the server log you see the JSON response (shortened):
 ```
 {"entry":